deliveroo/deliveroo.engineering/alerting.md

 ## Caveats

-1. All this symptom based alerting is nice and brings the mindset closer to the end user’s, but what does one do when we have to deal with special situations like: detecting very rare failures (< 1%) – setting up the alert on symptoms would generate noise or ignore the cause.
+All this symptom based alerting is nice and brings the mindset closer to the end user’s, but what does one do when we have to deal with special situations like:

+### Detecting very rare failures (< 1%)

+Setting up the alert on symptoms would generate noise or ignore the cause.
 You don’t want to create noisy alerts!

-2. Symptom based alerting comes too late – an example here is how to deal with running out of quotas (free disk space, free Redis memory, …).
-Instead of alerting too late (less than a couple of hours until running out of storage), send a notification which raises the issue earlier (if we continue to grow at this rate, we will run out of quota in 1+ days) that can be resolved in office hours. setting up the alerting around the symptom is too complicated – this goes hand in hand with the previous point.
+### Symptom based alerting comes too late

+An example here is how to deal with running out of quotas (free disk space, free Redis memory, …).
+Instead of alerting too late (less than a couple of hours until running out of storage), send a notification which raises the issue earlier (if we continue to grow at this rate, we will run out of quota in 1+ days) that can be resolved in office hours.

+### Setting up the alerting around the symptom is too complicated

+This goes hand in hand with the previous point.
 On a few rare occasions defining the symptom becomes overwhelming, hard to maintain and understand (i.e. read replica has become inaccessible).
 If it’s much simpler and accurate to alert on cause compared to the symptom, it’s worth making an exception to the rule.